danielrriggs/danielrriggs.github.io/content/dharana.md

 A focused method of meditation.

 Our capacity to focus.
-The training of your [[mind]] to focus on one point.
+The training of your [[Mind]] to focus on one point.

 Examples: Focusing on the breath, a guided meditation, or a sound based meditation.

-When you get good at dharana, you get better at [[studying]].
+When you get good at dharana, you get better at [[Studying]].